Azure-Samples/iOS-AzureActiveDirectory/README.md

 * XCode - This sample was built with XCode 5.0 and requires at least XCode 4.0 due to use of storyboards and ARC.
 * Windows Azure Account - Needed to create the Windows Azure Active Directory Account as well as to deploy the web service to Web Sites (if you choose to do so).
 [Sign up for a free trial](https://www.windowsazure.com/en-us/pricing/free-trial/).

+## Third Party Code
+There are two different pieces of third party code you'll need to download in order to compile this sample.
+Follow the links below and place the code files in your application:

+1. NSData+Base64.h/.m can be downloaded from [this link](http://www.cocoawithlove.com/2009/06/base64-encoding-options-on-mac-and.html).
+1. URLParser.h/.m can be downloaded from [this link](http://dev.doukasd.com/2011/03/get-values-from-parameters-in-an-nsurl-string/).

 ## Source Code Folders
 * /source/ - This contains code for the iOS Client application.